 For this new painting both mother and grandmother shared ideas so The Beekeepers could convey uniquely personal details of time and place.
 The boy has his toy tractor in hand.
 Water drains from the sump into a bowl, then overflows into a rivulet.
 Grandfather places his hand on the boy’s back directing him toward the bees, and the boy mirrors that sweet acknowledgement laying his hand upon his grandfather’s neck.
 Rafts of forget-me-nots peek through the grass.

 In this and the earlier painting both children are barefoot on a hot summer day.
 Each is engaged in a joyful moment that becomes a favorite memory.
 Companion paintings of brother and sister now hang side by side, gifts to celebrate fleeting days of childhood.
-Tiny blue flowers remind them and all of us to remember the happy times.
+Tiny blue forget-me-not flowers remind them and all of us to remember and treasure the happy times.

 Bearding the Hive